adilanwar2399/Project_Fuzzy_Logic_ABS/README.md

 •	Finally, the aggregated value gets defuzzified using the most popular centroid method of defuzzification in order to obtain the optimum braking force needed to be displayed as a percentage value.

-Now, after the value has defuzzified – the user will see a graphical representation of the potential overlaps and a single line will also be drawn on the graph’s highlighted region, indicating the braking force’s percentage value – showing that if very heavy, heavy, very light or light intensity of braking is needed – based on the values the user inputted.
+Now, after the value has defuzzified – the user will see a graphical representation of the potential overlaps and a single line will also be drawn on the graph’s highlighted region that is indicating the braking force’s percentage value – showing that if very heavy, heavy, very light or light intensity of braking is needed – based on the values the user inputted.

 Note of Importance: The Inference System used is the Mamdani Inference System.